clicketyclackety/cunit/README.md

 # SI
 Everything in cunit is based on SI.
-Every unit is always a representation of a base SI unit, and any unit can be converted to SI by calling `ToSI()`.
+Every unit is always a representation of a base SI unit, and any unit return an SI unit by calling `ToSI()`.

 # Building